LinqLover/symbolic-execution-survey/notes/SYMBEX.md

   - solve path constraint and try to generate new inputs
   - schedule execution of program with new inputs
     - in case of non-deterministic program, assert that intended branch is reached (to deny **divergent execution**)
-    - if supported by the executor, the execution can also be **forked**
   - repeat recursively until no new constraints are found/computation limit is exceeded

 - comparison with pure symbex: